Abortion-rights groups outspend opponents by more than 6 to 1 in ballot measure campaigns

 Groups that funded the majority of last year’s campaign against an Ohio abortion-rights amendment that voters approved are absent from this year's list of big contributors.

-The Concord Fund, part of a network of political groups centered around Leonard Leo, a conservative legal activist who was a driving force in securing nominations of Supreme Court justices who voted to overturn Roe, hasn't shown up in finance reports at all this year.
+The Concord Fund, part of a network of political groups centered around conservative legal activist Leonard Leo, didn't show up in campaign finance reports until Wednesday, when a Missouri filing showed the group gave $1 million the day before to a group opposing the ballot measure there.
+Leo was a driving force in securing nominations of Supreme Court justices who voted to overturn Roe.

 Susan B. Anthony Pro-Life America has not been active on abortion ballot measures this year, but it is pumping money into the presidential race in support of Republican Donald Trump.

-Note: This story was first published Oct.
-30, 2024.
-It was updated Oct.
-31, 2024 to correct that The Fairness Project has given more than $30 million to abortion amendment campaigns since last year, not $10 million.